cberner/redb/README.md

 A simple, portable, high-performance, ACID, embedded key-value store.

 redb is written in pure Rust and is loosely inspired by [lmdb](http://www.lmdb.tech/doc/).
-Data is stored in a collection of mmap'ed, copy-on-write, B-trees.
+Data is stored in a collection of copy-on-write B-trees.
 For more details, see the [design doc](docs/design.md)

 ```rust
 use redb::{Database, Error, ReadableTable, TableDefinition};